 If you're not confident or want to know more about using social channels, take a short course or a refresher in social media channels that your guests use.

-Well established social media channels
+Well-established social media channels

 Choose the best ones for you, and focus your attention on getting the best results.